How to Increase Website Traffic

 Please remember that these platforms are called social media for a reason though!
 You need to be social.
 Interact with people and don’t just write sales posts and expect your web traffic to soar.
 You have to strike the right balance.

-While you are building up your online presence, use tools such as GoogleAds and Facebook marketing to get in front of your target audience and to drive traffic to your website.
+Word of mouth is by far the best form of advertising, but while you are building up your online presence, use tools such as GoogleAds and Facebook marketing to get in front of your target audience and to drive traffic to your website.
 You will need to pay for these, but you do not have to pay a fortune.
 Ensure that you set a budget and time period that you can afford.

 5. Make Sure Your Website Isn’t Slow!